 The water toy inventory varies significantly between vessels and should be confirmed before booking if activities are a priority for your group.
 Most superyachts of 30 metres and above carry a standard set; specialist vessels go considerably further.

 Superyacht charter has a small number of conventions that first-time charterers are sometimes unaware of.
-None are difficult — knowing them in advance makes the embarkation smoother and the week more comfortable for everyone aboard.
+None are difficult — knowing them in advance makes embarkation smoother and the week more comfortable for everyone aboard.

 Shoes are not worn on the deck of a superyacht — bare feet or soft-soled deck shoes only.
 This protects the teak decking and is universal across the charter fleet.
 The crew will remind you at embarkation.
 Leave shoes at the boarding steps or in your cabin.